Skip to main content

 For home use, H13 True HEPA is the right choice.
 It captures virtually all common allergens, dust, smoke particles, and other airborne pollutants.
 Pair it with an activated carbon filter for odors and gases, and you have comprehensive air filtration.

 When shopping, verify the filter grade, check replacement filter costs, and make sure the purifier's CADR matches your room size.
-For help choosing a specific model, see our complete buyer's guide.
+See our best air purifiers for top-rated HEPA models, or read the complete buyer's guide for detailed sizing and comparison advice.

 Frequently Asked Questions